Layona1981/Bioinfo_BMMB_852/HW_12/README.md

 - `Makefile`: The main file that defines the tasks.
 - `README.md`: This documentation file.
 - `design.csv`: A CSV file listing the samples to process.

+### Prerequisites
+Before running the Makefile, the following tools have to be installed:
+- `curl`: For downloading genomic data.
+- `unzip`: To extract downloaded zip files.
+- `bwa`: To sequence alignment.
+- `samtools`: For manipulating SAM/BAM files.
+- `bcftools`: For variant calling and VCF file manipulation.
+- `SRA-tools`: For downloading SRR data (specifically `fastq-dump`).
+- `VCF-merge`: For merging VCF files
+- `art`: For simulating sequencing reads.
+- `parallel`: For executing commands in parallel

 ### Available Targets